ricmagno/safety_equipment/Reports/Report.md

 </table>

-<a id="org340932f"></a>
+<a id="org76cde90"></a>

 # Project status

-<a id="orgedd7c25"></a>
+<a id="orgc55f11d"></a>

 ## Scope

-<a id="org8ebcb78"></a>
+<a id="org50c59fa"></a>

 ### Data collection

-    So far the Further to our phone conversations, please arrange to collect the following items from room 801 (WZ level 8) at 12 pm on Wednesday, 20 Jan 2021:
-1x webcam,
-1x hard hat and
-1x Hi-viz.
-Dr Roohollah Kalatehjari will be there to hand over the items.

-As discussed, it will help you to prepare the required footages for the training phase.
-We can use WZ level 1 as the recording area.
-Just to confirm, the final goal is to provide a prototype that detects if people are using hard hat and hi-vis at any of the entries of the laboratory area of WZ building.
+The data collection has been restricted to data collecteDue to project inactivity and approaching that project delivery date.
+The data will now be artificially generated using one webcam, one hard-hat and 1 hight-vizibilty jacket/vest provide by Dr Roohollah Kalatehjari on 20/01/2021.
+The recording area in use is WZ level 1.
 The approximate installation height of the camera will be 2.20m.
+The recording are will help the developer to prepare the required footages for the training phase.

+1. Implications on project goal

+    The final goal is to provide a prototype that detects if people are using hard-hat and high-visibility jackets/vests at any of the entries of the laboratory area of WZ building.
+    The accuracy of the system is expected to be inefficient on a construction scenario because of the lack pf approppriate data.

-<a id="orgb9065e2"></a>
+<a id="orgcaa681d"></a>

 ### Resources